Logiqx/gps-wizard/docs/gpx/speed.md

 </trkpt>
 ```

-Note: The prefix "tpe" is not special and may be chosen by the GPX creator.
+Note: The prefix "tpx" is not special and may be chosen by the GPX creator.
 No assumptions should be made about specific prefix(es) being used in GPX files.